Homesteading Family Logo

 Place your pumpkin in a pan and bake at 350 degrees until you can easily poke through the skin of the pumpkin with ease.
 The time will vary based on the size of your pumpkin.
 Start checking after about 20 minutes.

 Once it’s cooked through, remove it from the oven and let it cool.
-Peel away the skin from the pumpkin, it should come off very easily.
+Peel away the skin from the pumpkin.
+It should come off very easily.

 Break open the pumpkin and remove the seeds and any stringy bits.